donatolab/biozentrum_block_course/Day_1/README.md

 4. Try to run the first cell of the jupyter - you should get an error

-5. Install missing packages using pip by typing in the
+5. Install missing packages using pip.
+We type in "pip install PACKAGE NAME" and the pip package manager finds the package for us and installs it.

 `!pip install matplotlib`
 `!pip install scipy`